mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Network configuration issues for On-Cloud deployment **

-In case, On-Cloud VCD is configured on different networks and resolved through different DNS settings.
-In this case On-Cloud VCD will get added if correct DNS is set during Add Cloud, but ESXi resolution will fail resulting in Cold and Warm migration Failure.
+In case, On-Cloud VMware Cloud Director is configured on different networks and resolved through different DNS settings.
+In this case On-Cloud VMware Cloud Director will get added if correct DNS is set during Add Cloud, but ESXi resolution will fail resulting in Cold and Warm migration Failure.

-Similarly, “Add Cloud” may fail if On-Cloud VCD has been configured with FQDN and DNS to resolve vCenter is incorrect or is not provided during the operation.
+Similarly, “Add Cloud” may fail if On-Cloud VMware Cloud Director has been configured with FQDN and DNS to resolve vCenter is incorrect or is not provided during the operation.

 **Resolution: ** Customers should add rules in their Network to forward resolution of these FQDN to the correct DNS, whether it is for the vCenter or ESXi.

 ###### **Installation Failed - Exception during container create syncd-cloud **

-This can happen if the VCD cloud end-point is not reachable.
+This can happen if the VMware Cloud Director cloud end-point is not reachable.
 The current operation being performed (deployment, mugration) will fail.
 The connectivity to cloud end-point needs to be re-established before continuing.
 (Ref : **CP-5596**)